 Key ID

-IGTK
+(#6205) For non-MLO, IGTK.
+For MLO, one IGTK for each setup link.

 Authenticator MAC address

+(#6205) For MLO, the Authenticator’s MAC address is the MLD MAC address of the AP MLD.

 BIGTKSA (CIDs 6205)

-An Authenticator’s SME creates a BIGTKSA when dot11BeaconProtectionEnabled is true.
+An Authenticator’s SME creates a BIGTKSA when dot11BeaconProtectionEnabled is true. (#6205) An AP MLD’s SME creates a BIGTKSA for each of its links when dot11BeaconProtectionEnabled is true.
 A BIGTKSA has the same lifetime as the BSS, unless superseded.

-A Supplicant’s SME creates a BIGTKSA when dot11BeaconProtectionEnabled is true, upon receiving a BIGTK from its Authenticator.
+A Supplicant’s SME creates a BIGTKSA when dot11BeaconProtectionEnabled is true, upon receiving a BIGTK from its Authenticator. (#6205) A non-AP MLD’s SME creates a BIGTKSA for its setup link when dot11BeaconProtectionEnabled is true, upon receiving a BIGTK for the link from its Authenticator.

 Direction vector (whether the BIGTK is used for transmit or receive)